Hormuz Island: Medieval history

-Hormuz was visited by Marco Polo, around 1290, while traveling by land, as described in his travelogue.

 Ibn Battuta also visited the island and New Hormuz.

+Early modern period

 In 1505, King Manuel I of Portugal established a policy of expansion in Africa and Western Asia.
 During attempts to expand Portuguese influence into the Indian Ocean, the Portuguese duke Afonso de Albuquerque captured the island in 1507 and it was incorporated into the greater Portuguese Empire.
 The Portuguese constructed a fortress on the island to deter potential invaders, naming it the Fort of Our Lady of the Conception.
 The island became an emergency stopover point for Portuguese ships traveling to Goa, Gujarat, and nearby Kishm.
 The Ottomans laid siege to the island under the admiral and cartographer Piri Reis in 1552.
-In 1622, the island was captured from the Portuguese by a combined Anglo-Persian force at the behest of the English East India Company.
+In 1575, a group of Augustinian hermits settled on the island and established from here a mission in Isfahan in 1602.

-Shah Abbas I of Persia distrusted the local population and was not interested in maintaining the island as a trading centre or military post; instead he developed the nearby mainland port of Bandar Abbas.
+Shah Abbas I of Persia distrusted the local population and was not interested in maintaining the island as a trading centre or military post; instead, he developed the nearby mainland port of Bandar Abbas.
 Hormuz went into decline.
 Many of its inhabitants seasonally moved to their fields and orchards around the old Hormuz on the mainland, only fishermen being in permanent residence.
-The island continued to export small quantities of rock salt and lumps of iron oxide which were used as ballast stones for sailing ships.
+The island continued to export small quantities of rock salt and lumps of iron oxide, which were used as ballast stones for sailing ships.

-After a period of Omani administration in the 19th century, it remained a sparsely inhabited fishermen's island before experiencing some development in the later years of the 20th century.